 What Are the Dangers of Long-Term Use of Adderall and Stimulants?

-There have been few studies about the long-term use of Adderall and other stimulants, but scientists do know that Adderall can potentially have significant negative effects.
+Few studies have been conducted about the long-term use of Adderall and other stimulants, but scientists know that Adderall can potentially have significant negative effects.

 A rise in the brain chemical norepinephrine due to Adderall use causes the heart to beat faster and blood pressure levels to rise.
 Long-term use could increase the risk of heart attack or stroke.
-This is why doctors generally agree that Adderall is bad for people with a history of heart problems or who are at an increased risk of developing them.
+This is why doctors generally agree Adderall is bad for people with a history of heart problems, such as atrial fibrillation or heart disease, and for those at an increased risk of developing them due to genetics, hypertension, high cholesterol or other factors.

 Risk of Addiction and Overdose